mrqa/mrqa.github.io/rc/shared.md

 All submission deadlines are 11:59 PM GMT -12 (anywhere in the world).

 ## Questions?
 For any questions regarding our shared task, please use [Github issues](https://github.com/mrqa/MRQA-Shared-Task-2019/issues).
-We are here to answer your questions and look forward to your submissions!
+We are here to answer your questions and looking forward to your submissions!